 When this occurs, a good rule of thumb is to clear your browser cache, then close your browser and start again.
 Below are brief explanations on how to clear the cache for the most commonly used web browsers: Google Chrome, Firefox, Internet Explorer and Safari.

-- From the Menu button in the upper-right corner of the Chrome window, choose More Tools > Clear browsing data.
+- From the Menu button in the top right corner of the browser window, choose More Tools > Clear browsing data.

-- Click the menu button top right corner, and choose :
+- From the menu button in the top right corner of the browser window, click to open it and choose :

 2. Select Advanced from the left-side menu.